-- 1. The graphs shown above give the possibility of drawing up an initial technical validation from the values of your thermal energy source.
+- 1. The graphs shown in this datasheet enable you to draw up a preliminary technical validation from the values of your thermal energy source.
 Please note that you are welcome to contact us for further technical details. - 2.
 For any sizing where hot gas is used to reheat the air or for generating steam, please contact us directly.